philtgarner/pi-led-alarm-clock/README.md

 All the alarm configurations are specified in `config.json`.
 Copy `sample-config.json` and rename it to get started.
 The tags in the JSON file should be fairly self explanitory.

 ## Libraries
-This project uses [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) to control the LEDs and [schedule](https://github.com/dbader/schedule) to start the alarms at a given time
+This project uses [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) to control the LEDs (adafruit has a great [tutorial](https://learn.adafruit.com/neopixels-on-raspberry-pi/software) on getting setup with rpi_ws281x) and [schedule](https://github.com/dbader/schedule) to start the alarms at a given time

 ## Things to note
 * To make the script run on startup you should add the command to `rc.local` as per [these instructions](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md).